ivan18m/Scissors-Rock-Paper/readme.md

 ```
 Set up database connection in `.env` file

-Seed the database with 3 default elements:
+Migrate and Seed the database with 3 default elements:
 ```
 php artisan migrate --seed
 ```